zhang-hua/cortana-intelligence-interactive-voice-response-bot/Manual Deployment Guide/README.md

 <add key="dbConnectionString" value="CHANGE_ME"/>
 ```

--  To build your code, select Debug from Solution Configurations dropdown and select x64 for solution platforms dropdown.
-If you don't see x64 in the drop down, click on the Configuration Manager in solution platforms dropdown (next to the green start icon).
+-  To build your code, select **Debug** from Solution Configurations dropdown and select **x64** for solution platforms dropdown (next to the green start icon).
+If you don't see x64 in the drop down, click on the Configuration Manager in solution platforms dropdown.
 In the Configuration Manager window click on the Active solution platform dropdown, select new and then add x64 as one of the solution platform.

 -  Click on the green start icon.